 It is the system software that converts programming language code into binary format step by step i.e. line by line compilation takes place.
-It reads one statement and then executes it until it proceeds further till all the statements.
+It reads one statement and then executes it until it proceeds further to all the statements.
 If an error occurs it will stop the compilation process.
-As per development-wise, an interpreter is recommended to use.
+Development-wise, an interpreter is recommended to use.

 Note: The compiler converts the total source code at once by leaving the error lines.
 Whereas the interpreter is line by line.
 C & C++ are compiler-based languages.
 Java / .Net / Python, etc. are compiler-based interpreted languages.
-Assembler working style is similar to the compiler.
+The assembler working style is similar to the compiler.

 It is the system software that converts assembly language instructions into binary formats.

 An Operating System (OS) is an interface between a computer user and computer hardware.
 An Operating system is a software that performs all the basic tasks like file management, memory management, process management, handling input and output, and controlling peripheral devices such as disk drives and Printers.